THU-RCSCT/vlsa-aegis/README.md

 ```
 ### 🧠 Scene Generation Logic

-The scene generation process in **SafeLIBERO** relies on a strict coordination between semantic definitions (Logic) and geometric initializations (Physics).
-This decoupling ensures that tasks are both semantically consistent and visually diverse.

 #### 1. The Generation Pipeline
 The system instantiates a scene through two sequential stages: